 Expat Tax Lawyers

 Expat Tax Lawyers: When a U.S. person resides overseas, they may still have a U.S. Tax and Foreign Asset reporting requirement.
 It is important to note there is a distinction between expats who are U.S. persons residing outside the U.S. and expatriates who have relinquished their green card or renounced their U.S. citizenship.
-The IRS tax rules for expats are very complex — since they are still US persons..
-Generally expats are either U.S. Citizens and/or Long-Term Legal Permanent Residents (LTR).
-The international expat tax lawyers at Golding & Golding represent U.S. Citizens, Expats, Foreign Nationals, Legal Permanent Residents (“Green Card Holders”), Businesses, Trusts and Estates worldwide with IRS International Tax and Expat matters.
+The IRS tax rules for expats are very complex — since they are still US persons.
+Generally, expats are either U.S. Citizens and/or Long-Term Legal Permanent Residents (LTR) who are still subject to US tax on worldwide income.
+The international expat tax lawyers at Golding & Golding represent U.S. Citizens, Expats, Foreign Nationals, Legal Permanent Residents (“Green Card Holders”), Businesses, Trusts, and Estates worldwide with IRS International Tax and Expat matters.

-Our Expat Tax Lawyers provide 10 important ineternational tax tips.
+Our Expat Tax Lawyers provide 10 important international tax tips.

 10 International Tax Tips for Expats

 Here are 10 of the more common issues involving expats and U.S. tax:

 The United States is a Citizen-Based Taxation country (CBT).
 That does not mean you have to be a “Citizen” (or even residing in the U.S.) to be taxed by the United States.
 It means that if you are a US person such as a U.S. Citizen, Legal Permanent Resident, or Foreign National who meets the Substantial Presence Test, then you have to pay US taxes just as it you are a U.S. Citizen.
 And, the U.S taxes you on your worldwide Income.